 \ Students are also required to complete 600 hours of work experience in the Culinary/Hospitality Industry while matriculated in the Culinary Arts or Hospitality and Tourism Management degree programs to complement the classroom and laboratory requirements of the programs.
-For more information, please contact the Technical Specialist for Applied Learning and Internships, Jayden.Donahue@flcc.edu or (585)785-1792.

 \\ Approved electives are any course with the prefix ACC, BUS, CUL, and HOS.